 The Auditing Division of the Utah State Tax Commission is one of the largest audit organizations in the state of Utah, employing over 125 professional auditors, audit technicians and support staff.
 The Division is organized similar to a public accounting firm.
-Staff auditors are supervised by audit seniors and tax audit managers.
-Each tax audit manager reports to either the Deputy Director or one of the Assistant Directors who in turn report to the Division Director.
+Staff auditors are supervised by senior auditors and tax audit managers.
+Each audit manager reports to either the deputy director or one of the assistant directors, who in turn report to the division director.
 We pride ourselves in quality work, professionalism and customer service.

 There is a great deal of security in State employment.
 As you seek a rewarding career in the field of accounting, we encourage you to look at what the Utah State Tax Commission has to offer.

-Miscellaneous tax auditors are responsible for motor carrier audits, which deal with the apportionment of fuel taxes and registration fees between the states in which a motor carrier travels.
-Auditors look at miles traveled in each jurisdiction as a means of apportionment, and audit tax paid fuel receipts.
-This is largely accomplished at the taxpayer’s business location, typically in Utah.
-They are also responsible for fuel tax audits, which verify that the state is receiving motor fuel, diesel fuel, and aviation fuel taxes due.
-These auditors also verify that the proper taxes have been paid on cigarettes, tobacco and beer, and conduct insurance premium audits.
+Miscellaneous tax auditors perform motor carrier audits, which deal with the apportionment of fuel taxes and registration fees between the states a motor carrier travels.
+Auditors look at miles traveled in each jurisdiction as a means of apportionment, and audit tax-paid fuel receipts.
+This usually takes place at the taxpayer’s business location, typically in Utah.
+They also perform fuel tax audits, which verify the state is receiving motor fuel, diesel fuel and aviation fuel taxes due.
+These auditors also verify proper taxes have been paid on cigarettes, tobacco and beer, and conduct insurance premium audits.

 Income tax audits are done primarily as office audits.
 Auditors cross-match state and federal return data, verify that all income reported on information returns has been included on the state return, that deductions taken on the state return are valid, make adjustments based on audits conducted by the Internal Revenue Service, and conduct domicile investigations.